High School Musical

 Is it any good?

-What infuses High School Musical with much of its spunk are Efron's and Hudgens' lively performances; both come across as friendly, well-adjusted, and immensely likeable.
+What infuses High School Musical with much of its spunk are Efron's and Hudgens' lively performances; both come across as friendly, well-adjusted, and immensely likable.
 During the song-and-dance-filled musical numbers -- including "Breaking Free," "Start of Something New," and "We're All in This Together" (all Billboard 100 hits) -- the movie sometimes feels more like a music video.
 The only thing that really detracts from the movie is the sugar-coated way that it portrays issues that regularly cause teens angst, such as entrenched cliques, self-esteem, and peer pressure.
 The world of High School Musical seems to be right next door to Pleasantville, where everything works out and everyone gets along in the end.

 Families can talk about...